 The primary reason behind walkie talkie licensing is to enable OFCOM to adequately regulate radio signals transmitted in the same region.
 Licensing allows OFCOM chance to familiarise itself with the different frequency transmitters from a particular area and assign them frequency lines accordingly.
 With licensed walkie talkies, it becomes easier to control different transmissions falling on the same lines especially in times of disaster or other emergencies.

 Can one operate an unlicensed walkie talkie?

-Different types of licenses available for walkie talkies
+Different types of licences available for walkie talkies

-There are different types of licenses for these hand-held radio devices.
-However, the most common are the UK Simple License and the Technically Assigned Geographical License.
-The UK Simple license is mostly used by some of the powerful radios operating in the United Kingdom.
+There are different types of licences for these hand-held radio devices.
+However, the most common are the UK Simple Licence and the Technically Assigned Geographical Licence.
+The UK Simple licence is mostly used by some of the powerful radios operating in the United Kingdom.
 This set of frequencies is usually shared by all the users and is the only option for any business in need of radio services anywhere in the UK.
-The assigned geographical license on the other hand is not shared and accords the license holder the entitlement to a particular radio frequency.
-The only limitation to this license is that it is only applicable to a limited geographical space.
+The assigned geographical licence on the other hand is not shared and accords the licence holder the entitlement to a particular radio frequency.
+The only limitation to this licence is that it is only applicable to a limited geographical space.

 Benefits of licensed walkie talkies

 Apart from ensuring that your business complies with the national regulations regarding radio communications, licensed walkie talkies also ensure that you enjoy non-disrupted communication.
 Licensed walkie talkies, especially the technically assigned licensing assure an uninterrupted communication flow as it is transmitted over a dedicated frequency path.